AriFordsham/GHCWiki/working-conventions/git.md

 ### Submodules

-See [git submodules](working-conventions/git/submodules) when making changes to other repositories in a GHC tree.
+See [git submodules](working-conventions/git/submodules) when making changes to one of the libraries or utils that have their own repository in a GHC tree.

 ### Branches